 Doctors first ask questions about the person's symptoms and medical history.
-Doctors ask people about their consumption of or exposure to food, drugs, and other substances (such as tobacco, chemicals, toothpaste, mouthwashes, metals, fumes, or dust).
-Doctors need to know about all currently known conditions that might cause mouth sores (such as herpes simplex, Behçet disease, or inflammatory bowel disease), conditions that are risk factors for mouth sores (such as a weakened immune system, cancer, or HIV infection), and the person’s sexual history.
+Doctors ask people about their consumption of or exposure to food, medications, and other substances (such as tobacco, chemicals, toothpaste, mouthwashes, metals, fumes, or dust).
+Doctors need to know about all currently known conditions that might cause mouth sores (such as herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+This very contagious viral infection... read more , Behçet disease Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
+The joints, nervous system, and digestive tract... read more , or inflammatory bowel disease Inflammatory Bowel Diseases (IBD) ), conditions that are risk factors for mouth sores (such as a weakened immune system, cancer, or HIV infection), and the person’s sexual history.

 Doctors then do a physical examination.
 The mouth is inspected, noting the location and nature of any sores.
 Doctors then do a general examination to look for signs of systemic disorders that could affect the mouth.
 The skin, eyes, and genitals are examined for any sores, blisters, or rashes.

-What doctors find during the history and physical examination often suggests a cause of the mouth sores and the tests that may need to be done (see Table: Some Causes of Mouth Sores).
+What doctors find during the history and physical examination often suggests a cause of the mouth sores and the tests that may need to be done.

 The need for tests depends on what doctors find during the history and physical examination, particularly whether warning signs are present.
 People with a brief episode of mouth sores and no symptoms or risk factors for a systemic illness probably require no testing.
 In people with several episodes of mouth sores, viral and bacterial cultures and various blood tests are done.
 A biopsy may be done for persistent sores that do not have an obvious cause.